Rainyan/sourcemod-nt-ghost-distribution/README.md

 * What?
   * Default NT ghost spawns are not evenly random.
 This plugin fixes it.
 * Does this plugin eliminate streaks of unlucky ghost spawns?
-  * No. Just as with a coin flipping, streaks are possible.
+  * No. Just as with coin flipping, streaks are possible.
 * The ghost spawned in the same location twice in a row!
   * This is intended–all results are equally likely, including getting the same exact spawn twice.